-An e-battery on your recumbent trike can make a world of difference to your riding!
-Here's all you need to know about how to maintain your e-trike battery.
+An e-battery on your recumbent trike, or e-bike, can make a world of difference to your riding!
+Here’s all you need to know about how to maintain your e-trike battery.

 There are many reasons people use battery assistance when riding … but that’s a topic for another post.
 For now, let’s talk about how to care for and maintain your e-battery.

 As soon as you get your new battery home, charge it.
 There’s no way of knowing when the battery was last charged or how full it really is.
 Lithium batteries need to be kept charged in order to maintain their maximum performance.

 Installing an e-battery on Your Trike

 Your trike will come complete with a specially designed bracket to hold your battery in place.
 Make sure that when you put your battery onto your trike that it is securely installed and connected.
 The obvious reason for this is that you don’t want the battery to fall off your trike.